Why This Space Exists

 African woman working remotely on laptop with notebooks and flowers around.
 Comfortable home setup.

-For women who spent years thinking it was just them.
+For women who spent years thinking

 Hey, I’m J’hyana!